davidmarkclements/v8-perf/readme.md

 A central piece of the V8 engine that allows it to execute JavaScript at high speed is the JIT (Just In Time) compiler.
 This is a dynamic compiler that can optimize code during runtime.
-When V8 was first built the JIT Compiler was dubbed: Crankshaft.
+When V8 was first built the JIT Compiler was dubbed FullCodegen.
+Then, the V8 team implemented Crankshaft, which included many performance optimizations that FullCodegen did not implement.

+_Edit: FullCodegen was the first optimizing compiler of V8, thanks [Yang Guo](https://twitter.com/hashseed) for reporting._

 As an outside observer and user of JavaScript since the 90's, it has seemed that fast and slow paths in JavaScript (whatever the engine may be) were often counter-intuitive, the